 Students are expected to review our policies.
 Behavior that is unsafe, disruptive and/or inappropriate will not be tolerated.
-Students are expected to abide by the policies.
-Those who do not may be dismissed from the program.
+Students are expected to abide by the policies and students who do not adhere to them may be dismissed from the program.

 Forms for SPARK Students

 Please visit www.brown.edu/summer/forms to review and download all required student forms.

 Please note that individual courses may require specific forms.
 Students will not be allowed to participate in those courses when these forms are missing.
 Questions concerning forms should be directed to email@example.com.